Human Resources Module and Design System

-Early in the planning of the new Human Resources module, we noted several areas where the existing solution failed to provide a good experience.
+Early in the planning of the new Human Resources module, I noted several areas where the existing solution failed to provide a good experience.
 These issues often required clients to contact their customer service representative for help.

 - In general, it looked outdated with a dense UI full of buttons and tables with minimal styling.
-Existing clients had become accustom to it but we suspected new clients wanted an HR solution with a modern look.
+Existing clients had become accustom to it but I suspected new clients wanted an HR solution with a modern look.

 - New fields had been added to the existing HR module throughout the years and placed haphazardly wherever space was available.
 This created an illogical flow where clients couldn't locate the information they needed.

-- Looking at existing components in updated parts of the application, we found that developers had been building multiple versions of the same component or designing new ones themselves, leading to an inconsistent and confusing UI.
+- Looking at existing components in updated parts of the application, I found that developers had been building multiple versions of the same component or designing new ones themselves, leading to an inconsistent and confusing UI.